mimersql/MimerPy/doc/mimerpy.rst

   :noindex:

   Constructor for creating and initializing a connection pool for the specified database.
 Returns a :class:`MimerPool`
     object.
-To setting up a default connection pool with a Mimer database the following parameters are required:
+To setting up a default connection pool with a Mimer SQL database the following parameters are required:

     * *dsn* -- Data source name as a string